cetz-package/cetz/src/lib/decorations/path.typ

   /// The following types are supported:
   ///   - float
   ///   - function ratio -> float (the segment ratio is given as argument)
-  ///   - array of floats (the rounded segment ratio is used as index)
+  ///   - array of floats (the rounded down segment number is used as index modulo the array length)
   amplitude: 1,
   /// Decoration start
   start: 0%,